Jrdevangel/IMC/Readme.md

 to make the body mass index and in line 14 I print a message per screen that informs the user what weight he is in.

-And finally, from line 16 to line 31 I explain how I did to extract each weight category.
+And finally, from line 16 to line 31 I explain how I did to extract each weight category..